 - Snoopy: Charlie Brown’s dog (a beagle), though he acts almost like a person in these cartoons, and he has a great imagination!

-Note 1: Charlie Brown (they always use his full name) has come to symbolize the child who is unpopular because of his looks, handicap or reputation for “bad luck.”
+Note 1: Charlie Brown (they always use his full name, although this is very unusual) has come to symbolize the child who is unpopular because of his looks, handicap or reputation for “bad luck.”
 Things don’t naturally “go right” for this character, but he never gives up.
-This optimism in the face of difficulty has given Charlie lots of fans for over a generation.
+This optimism in the face of difficulty has given Charlie lots of fans for over 50 years.